dhyoon0527/Company-NAICS-Code-Mapping/README.md

 # Company-NAICS-Matching

 ## Getting Started
 This project will help to assign input of company name with no industry code (NAICS) with predicted NAICS code, using TF-IDF model with cosine similarity.
-To train TF-IDF model, a set of training that composed of business names and NAICS codes is needed.
+To train TF-IDF model, a set of training, composed of business names and NAICS codes, is needed.
 After building a model, it will be deployed using Flask.

 ### Requirements
 Language: Python 3.6.X